lightward/mechanic-tasks/docs/automatically-cancel-high-risk-orders/README.md

 * inventory: Items in the order were not in inventory.
 * declined: The payment was declined.
 * other: A reason not in this list.

+## Installing this task

+Find this task [in the library at usemechanic.com](https://usemechanic.com/task/automatically-cancel-high-risk-orders), and use the "Try this task" button.
+Or, import [this task's JSON export](../../tasks/automatically-cancel-high-risk-orders.json) – see [Importing and exporting tasks](https://docs.usemechanic.com/article/505-importing-and-exporting-tasks) to learn how imports work.

+## Contributions

+Found a bug?
+Got an improvement to add?
+Start here: [../../CONTRIBUTING.md](../../CONTRIBUTING.md).